 Albion Online vs Undertale: Which Is More Woke?

 Undertale appears more woke than Albion Online based on AI analysis, with a difference of about 10 points.
-Community votes are split or too thin to call a clear winner yet.
+Community votes lean toward Albion Online instead; worth checking both breakdowns.

 Community (votes): ~90/100